Vice-Chancellor and President

 Panel/Investigator reports to Vice-President (Administration) and University Registrar with copy to Student Ombudsman.

 De-identified information is reported in the grievance management database.

-Annual reporting to Audit and Risk Management Committee, University Executive Committee, Research Degrees Committee, and (if required) the QUT Annual Report.
+Annual reporting to Risk and Audit Committee, University Executive Committee, Research Degrees Committee, and (if required) the QUT Annual Report.

 Grievances should be resolved within a reasonable timeframe, as appropriate to the nature of the grievance.

 a) Level One - Informal resolution of grievance

 Most grievances are resolved informally, through discussion with the involved parties.